Charles Eames: The Eames House

-Three years after arriving in Los Angeles, Charles and Ray were asked to participate in the Case Study House Program, a housing program sponsored by Arts & Architecture magazine in the hopes of showcasing examples of economically priced modern homes that utilized wartime and industrial materials.
+Three years after arriving in Los Angeles, Charles and Ray were asked to participate in the Case Study House Program, a housing program sponsored by Arts & Architecture magazine in the hopes of showcasing examples of economically priced modern homes that used wartime and industrial materials.
 John Entenza, the owner and editor of Arts & Architecture, recognized the importance of Charles and Ray's thinking and design practices—alongside becoming a close friend of the couple.
 Charles and Eero Saarinen were hired to design Case Study House number 8, which would be the residence of Charles and Ray, and Case Study House number 9, which would house John Entenza, in 1945.
 The two homes (alongside other Case Study houses) would share a five-acre parcel of land in the Pacific Palisades neighborhood north of Santa Monica, which overlooked the Pacific Ocean.
 Because of post-war material rationing, the materials ordered for the first draft of the Eames House (called "the Bridge House") were backordered.
 Charles and Ray spent many days and nights on-site in the meadow picnicking, shooting arrows, and socializing with family, friends, and coworkers.
-They learned of their love for the eucalyptus grove, the expanse of land, and the unobstructed view of the ocean.
+They grew to love the eucalyptus grove, the expanse of land, and the unobstructed view of the ocean.

 They chose not to build the Bridge House and instead reconfigured the materials to create two separate structures nestled into the property's hillside.
-Eero Saarinen had no part in this second draft of the Eames House; it was a full collaboration between Charles and Ray.
+Eero Saarinen had no part in this second draft of the Eames House; it was a collaboration between Charles and Ray.
 The materials were finally delivered, and the house was erected from February through December 1949.
 The Eameses moved in on Christmas Eve, and it became their only residence for the remainder of their lives.
 It remains a milestone of modern architecture operated by the Eames Foundation, a non-profit organization instituted by Lucia Eames.